-The Child Act (2008) states that “where armed conflict occurs, the Government shall ensure that children’s rights are protected in accordance with the provisions of this Act and international humanitarian law”.
-In this regard, the South Sudan Minimum Standards for Education in Emergencies (2012) aims to enhance the quality of education preparedness, response and recovery; to increase access to safe and relevant learning opportunities for all learners; and to ensure accountability and strong coordination in the provision of educational emergencies through to recovery.
-In this line of thoughts, the South Sudan Teachers’ Code of Conduct for Emergency Situations is intended for use in emergency situations and is designed to identify the main responsibilities of teachers in this context.
-Finally, the General Education Strategic Plan 2017-2022 aims to maintain or restore primary education for children affected by conflict (IDPs and refugees), by increasing their inclusion rate to 88%.
-The Ministry also aims to rehabilitate 150 schools by 2021 and to conduct assessment of the status of educational facilities in areas affected by conflict.
+The 2008 Child Act states that ‘where armed conflict occurs, the Government shall ensure that children’s rights are protected in accordance with the provisions of this Act and international humanitarian law’.
+In this regard, the 2012 South Sudan Minimum Standards for Education in Emergencies aim to enhance the quality of education preparedness, response and recovery; to increase access to safe and relevant learning opportunities for all learners; and to ensure accountability and strong coordination in the provision of education emergencies through to recovery.
+Along these lines, the South Sudan Teachers’ Code of Conduct for Emergency Situations is intended for use in emergency situations and is designed to identify the main responsibilities of teachers in this context.
+Finally, the 2017–22 General Education Strategic Plan aims to maintain or restore primary education for children affected by conflict (internally displaced persons and refugees) by increasing their inclusion rate to 88%.
+The ministry also aimed to rehabilitate 150 schools by 2021 and to conduct assessment of the status of education facilities in areas affected by conflict.

 Infrastructure and services

-Learning materials and ICTs
+Learning materials and ICT

 In 2014, the Unified Teachers Training Curriculum was being reviewed to incorporate principles and practices of inclusive education.
-Likewise, the Gender Equity through Education Programme has provided financial and material incentives to over 4,500 girls to complete secondary school and to train young women graduates to enter the teaching profession.
-In parallel, The General Education Strategic Plan 2017-2022 aims to promote girls’ education and inclusive education through the training of 30,000 teachers on inclusive education.
+Likewise, the Gender Equity Through Education programme has provided financial and material incentives to over 4,500 girls to complete secondary school and to train young women graduates to enter the teaching profession.
+In parallel, the 2017–22 General Education Strategic Plan aims to promote girls’ education and inclusive education through the training of 30,000 teachers on inclusive education.
 In this regard, in initial training, secondary school graduates are recruited from surrounding communities and provided with education in the local language.
-The Ministry also commits to provide inclusive education training to school head teachers and teachers so they are better able to accommodate varying learning needs within their schools/classrooms.
-The Plan mentions that “the teacher education department will incorporate principles and methods for inclusive education into all forms of teacher training in order to change attitudes and expand education opportunities (at all levels) for learners with special educational needs” (p.80).
-The plan sets that the number of teachers trained in inclusive education should reach 4000 by 2022.
-The National Inclusive Education Policy – Policy Position Paper (2014) aims also to develop capacity of teachers and staff to deliver quality services to learners requiring additional supports.
+The ministry also commits to provide inclusive education training to school head teachers and teachers so they are better able to accommodate varying learning needs within their schools/classrooms.
+The plan mentions, ‘The teacher education department will incorporate principles and methods for inclusive education into all forms of teacher training in order to change attitudes and expand education opportunities (at all levels) for learners with special educational needs.’
+The plan states that the number of teachers trained in inclusive education should reach 4,000 by 2022.
+The 2014 National Inclusive Education Policy position paper also aims to develop capacity of teachers and staff to deliver quality services to learners requiring additional supports.